ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

       country: ITA

 ~~~
+{: title="A schema with object contexts." #ex-object-contexts}

-The example contained in the above schema
+The example schema instance contained in the above schema
 results in the following JSON-LD document.
+The instance context contains information from both
+"Citizen" and "BirthPlace" semantic keywords.

 ~~~ json
 {